DSR-RHIT/me447-visualizing-data/cm/cm302-report-portfolio-studio.md

 ---
 ```

-Optional: To place the references section other than at the end of the
-document, we use some HTML tags as follows.
-Type the references heading
-where you want the references to appear followed by the HTML`<div>`
-markup,

-    ## References

-    <div id="refs"></div>

 Push to GitHub to check the work

   - Save and Knit the files
   - Commit, PULL, PUSH
   - Navigate to your repo
   - The repo should have the new content

+<small> <br> </small> **Optional.**   References are by default located
+at the bottom of the document.
+If we want something else at the bottom
+of the document, below the references, we use some HTML tags as follows.

+    ## References

+    <div id="refs"></div>

+    Then additional content can be placed here, after the references.

 <br> <a href="#top">▲ top of page</a>